 The Brioni shirt is unusual for Bond: it’s pale blue with light grey stripes.
 The shirt has a moderate spread collar and double cuffs with rounded corners.
 Bond’s tie is a classic blue and white macclesfield pattern.
-The shoes are black four-eyelet plain-toe oxfords, the John Lobb Becketts model.
+The shoes are black two-eyelet plain-toe derbys, the John Lobb Luffield model.

 A light-weight gabardine wool suit in light brown is a great suit for spring when it’s fairly warm but too early to take out the summer suits.
 In For Your Eyes Only, Bond wears the light brown suit in Corfu to church for his confession to Q. This suit has a two-button front with a low button stance.
 It has a soft, natural shoulder with a roped sleevehead.
 The chest is clean and the waist is fitted.
 The coat has 3-button cuffs, straight pockets with flaps and double vents.
 The trousers are cut with a straight leg.